TiagoMA90/drf-api/README.md

 ## Planning & Agile:
 This [project](https://github.com/users/TiagoMA90/projects/10) was planned using Agile methodology and MoSCoW prioritization.

-For this purpose, the project was illustrated by [7 initial Milestone](https://github.com/TiagoMA90/drf-api/milestones) entitled "Profiles", "Posts", "Likes", "Comments", "Followers", "Contacts" and "Reports"  providing the developer with the freedom to accomplish all issues/tasks flexibly before dates deadline set to November.
-The Milestones broken according to their components name.
+For this purpose, the project was illustrated by [9 initial Milestone](https://github.com/TiagoMA90/drf-api/milestones) entitled "Profiles", "Posts", "Likes", "Comments", "Followers", "Reviews", "walls", "Contacts" and "Reports"  providing the developer with the freedom to accomplish all issues/tasks flexibly before dates deadline set to November.
+The Milestones were broken according to their components name.

-Throughout the development process, tasks started from "Todo," progressing to "In Progress," and finally "Done".
-The issues were assigned to the sole developer and labeled as "could-have," "should-have,", "must-have" and "won't -have".
+Throughout the development process, new milestones were added, where tasks started from "Todo," progressing to "In Progress," and finally "Done".
+The issues were assigned to the sole developer and labeled as "could-have," "should-have,", "must-have" and "won't-have".

 <img src="readme/SampleAgile.png" alt="Sample Agile">

-In order of priority, with 51 User Stories, the Project has:
+In order of priority, with [62 closed User Stories](https://github.com/TiagoMA90/drf-api/issues?q=is%3Aissue+is%3Aclosed), the Project has:

 Must-Have:
-- Models, Views, Serializers, Urls for "profiles/posts/comments/likes"
+- Models, Views, Serializers, Urls for "profiles/posts/comments/likes/reviews/walls"
 - Set Up and Deployment
 - View Users Profiles (Profiles)
-- Profiles Premissions (Profiles)
+- Profiles Permissions (Profiles)
 - View Posts (Posts)
 - Create a Post (Posts)
-- Post Premissions (Posts)
+- Post Permissions (Posts)
 - View Comments (Comments)
 - Create a Comment (Comments)
-- Like Premissions (Likes)
+- Like Permissions (Likes)
 - Report Premissions (Reports)
 - View Contacts (Contacts)
+- Reviews Permissions (Reviews)
+- Create a Review (Reviews)
+- Wall posts Permissions (Walls)
+- Create a Wall post (Walls)

 Should-Have:
 - Models, Views, Serializers, Urls for "followers/reports/contacts